 Each person has a different volunteering journey motivated by their own passions and individual purpose.
 They’re seeking hyper‑personalized experiences that suit their interests.
 And they may have varying levels of comfort in volunteering in‑person vs. remotely.

-Expanding your volunteering program to offer more relevant choice and encompass everyday actions — big or small — can drive major positive impact, for your people and your communities.
+Expanding your volunteering program to offer more relevant choices and encompass everyday actions — big or small — can drive major positive impact, for your people and your communities.
 Follow these 12 best practices to boost employee engagement and plan a safe and successful volunteering campaign this year:

 - Create volunteer opportunities

-- Enable user-created volunteer opportunities
+- Encourage user-created volunteer opportunities

 - Build a culture of service